garciadelcastillo/git-cheatsheet/README.md

 Switch to remote branch (when is not visible in `git branch`) `git checkout -b [branch] [remotename]/[branch]`
 Clone a specific `branch git clone git@github.com:nonoesp/laravel-authenticate.git --branch 5.2`

-Merging a branch: go to the target branch and merge from there:
+Merging a branch, go to the target branch and merge from there:
-`git checkout master` first go to the branch to merge onto
+- First go to the branch to merge onto: `git checkout master`
-`git merge branch_to_merge` merge the source branch
+- Merge the source branch into current: `git merge branch_to_merge`

 Deleting a branch:
 ```